Getting married to a US citizen or green card holder is one of the four major pathways to U.S. citizenship.

 Applicants Living In The United States

 Applicants living in the United States need to file Form I-485, also known as Application to Register Permanent Residence or Adjust Status.
-The filing fees for this type of form is $1225 as of January 2021.
+The filing fee for this type of form is $1140 as of January 2023.
 However, as mentioned earlier, it is advisable to use the USCIS Fee Calculator to confirm the correct fee.

 Applicants who are spouses of US citizens may benefit from concurrent filing.
 This involves combining the Form I-130 petition with Form I-485 and supporting documents, and then filing them all at the same time.
 Concurrent filings may be processed within 11 months after the filing date.
 Additional information about the processing times will be provided in the sections below.